Study abroad is an excellent opportunity for you to see the world, experience new cultures and study at one of our

-When you combine history with a modern language in this four year course, in your first two years we introduce you to a wide range of historical, literary, linguistic and cultural subjects and periods.
+When you combine history with a modern language in this four-year course, we introduce you to a wide range of historical, literary, linguistic and cultural subjects and periods in your first two years.
 You then spend your third year abroad, immersing yourself in the language and culture of a country appropriate to the language you have chosen.

 Other study abroad options

-The American Studies study abroad programme offers students in the second year of their degree programme the chance to study at a North American university.
+The American Studies study abroad programme offers students in the second year of their degree the chance to study at a North American university.

 American Studies students can also apply for a limited number of opportunities to study for a whole year at the University of California.

 Studying abroad at one of our approved institutions gives you the chance to develop expertise in the archaeology of your host country.
 Destination-specific specialisms such as Inuit material culture, Australian rock art, or Scandinavian hoards could shape the content of your final year dissertation.

 In addition, as part of your studies you'll have the opportunity to join research teams at sites across the globe.
 Whether you choose to join a dig on Neolithic stone monuments in Orkney, Bronze Age settlements in Cyprus, ancient art and artefacts in Jersey or colonial sites in Australia, this life-changing experience will see you work with practiced archaeologists to make discoveries that help to shape our knowledge of the world.

 In your second year, you'll have the opportunity to explore key international collections through a five-day study trip to a leading European destination such as Rome, Paris, Berlin or Barcelona.
 Combining guided tours, talks and independent research, the field trip culminates in an extended essay on return to the UK.

-Each year, we also offer two second year students the opportunity to access a summer internship at the world-famous Peggy Guggenheim Collection, situated on the Grand Canal in Venice, Italy.
-One of the most visited attractions in the city.
+Each year, we also offer two second-year students the opportunity to access a summer internship at the world-famous Peggy Guggenheim Collection, situated on the Grand Canal in Venice, Italy.
+This is one of the most visited attractions in the city.

 Drama students can spend a semester studying in Australia, Canada, Hong Kong, Singapore, or the United States at one of our dedicated partner universities.